top of page

 Civic Based Learning Program

-(Both in-class and online Currculums)
+(Both in-class and online Curriculum)

 The Civic-Based Learning Program (CBLP) guides K-12 students to critically analyze American civic values and apply common ground solutions to real problems in their school and community.
 Through a structured, project-based curriculum using the Gradual Release of Responsibility model, students transition from guided learning to independent civic action.
 The program connects youth with community leaders, organizations, and local resources, incorporating civil dialogue and authentic youth voice to ensure their projects are impactful.